 Crushed stone is a common material to use for a driveway because it offers a nice clean look, is resistant to weeds, is affordable, is easy to maintain, and is easy to install.
 Gravel is commonly sold by the cubic yard, so to find the material needed for a driveway find the volume in yards.

 How to Pave a Gravel Driveway | Home Guides | SF Gate

 An inexpensive method for paving a driveway consists of gravel or crushed rock over a graded, packed dirt bed.
 If you already have a gravel driveway and want to pave over it, the least expensive ...

-- sizes of crushed aggregates
+- density of crushed stones

-- crushed stone finland
+- new hope crushed stone